CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 {{</ tab >}}
 {{</ tabs>}}

-4. Apply the changes using a PATCH to the revision changeset:
+4. Apply the changes with a PATCH to the revision changeset:

    {{< tabs "ApplyConfigChange">}}
 {{< tab "Curl Command ">}}